Air curtains increase walk-in cooler efficiency:

 The Department of Energy agrees with both companies – air infiltration when walk-in cooler doors are open adds to the heat load, lessening the unit’s efficiency.
 Air curtains can be used to reduce this infiltration according to the DOE.

 A study was also performed at an Arby’s Franchise to test the effect an air curtain could have when installed above a walk-in cooler door.
 The results were a 27% reduction in compressor run-time and equipment wear-and-tear.
 This translates into nearly 100 fewer operating hours per year for an estimated annual savings of $447.

 Below are Berner’s recommended models for walk-in cooler applications.

 Contact a Berner Sales Representative today for more information.

-For door heights to 8' (environmental separation) and 7' (insect control).
-Low profile air curtain with white or black powder-coated cabinet.
+For mounting heights to 8’ (environmental separation) and 7’ (insect control).